 Areas of Specialization

-Students may specialize in one of the following major areas of chemistry (analytical, biological, inorganic, organic, physical and chemical education) or in any combination.
+Students may specialize in one of the following major areas of chemistry (analytical, biological, inorganic, organic, physical, structural biology and chemical education) or in any combination.

 Prerequisites for Full Graduate Standing

 Students who have satisfied the basic chemistry course requirements for the Bachelor of Science in Chemistry degree at the University of Oklahoma will have met the requirements for full graduate standing.
 Undergraduate majors from other institutions should meet departmental requirements as follows:

 the equivalent of courses 3053, 3152, 3153 (organic chemistry);4023, 4033 (analytical chemistry);3421, 3423, 3521, 3523 (physical chemistry);4333 (inorganic chemistry)Deficiencies in these requirements may necessitate additional coursework, and may increase the number of course credit hours required for an advanced degree.

 Prior to start of courses instructors of Introductory courses will administer Proficiency Examinations (or other instruments) to assess whether first-semester graduate students are prepared for the Introductory course that the student is interested in taking and/or which may have been recommended by the Graduate Committee during advising.
 The nature of the Proficiency Instruments are described in the syllabi of the Introductory courses and, depending on the individual student's background may require self-instruction in order to demonstrate readiness to take the course.
 In the event a student does not exhibit proficiency and he/she still wishes to enroll in the course, the Instructor of Record will advise the student what can be done to prepare for it prior to the start of the course.